USB-C Hub vs. HDMI Switch: What Do You Really Need?

 • An HDMI switch helps you connect multiple devices to one screen.

-They may look similar, but they do something completely different.
-The hub is primarily for work and productivity, while the Switch is more suited to your TV corner or gaming setup.
+They sometimes look alike, but do something completely different.
+The hub is mainly for work and productivity, while the switch belongs more in your TV corner or gaming setup.

 When do you choose which?

-Scenario 1: You are working on a laptop with only USB-C ports
+Scenario 1: You work on a laptop with only USB-C ports

-Then you'll want a USB-C hub .
-This way, you can connect everything you need: screen, keyboard, mouse, USB drive, charger—all with just one cable.
+Then you want a USB-C hub.
+This way, you can connect everything you need: monitor, keyboard, mouse, USB stick, charger — all with just one cable.

 Scenario 2: You have a TV with only one HDMI input

-Scenario 3: You have a laptop and want to use an extra screen with it
+Scenario 3: You have a laptop and want to use an extra monitor

-In that case, you'll also want a USB-C hub with an HDMI port .
-Note: not all hubs can output video, so check whether it supports "video output."
+In that case, you also choose a USB-C hub with HDMI port.
+Note: not all hubs can transmit video, so check if it supports “video output.”

 Frequently Asked Questions